codeeblacc/codeeblacc/README.md

 #[![Codeeblacc's github activity graph](https://activity-graph.herokuapp.com/graph?username=codeeblacc&theme=xcode)]()
 <br>

 For me, code is a means to and end and the most important part of any team/project/company is its people.
-I'm dedicated to providing inclusive experiences at every level of creativity.
+I'm dedicated to providing exquisite experiences at every level of creativity. #Speialist at getting the job done